Raphael-Boichot/GB-SMART-multiboot-rom-manager/README.md

 ## How to use the rom manager ?

 Simply dump Game Boy roms in the /roms folder and run the code.
-The principle is simple : big roms first and first seen first placed.
+The principle is simple: big roms first and first seen first placed.
 The multiboot "filesystem" is filled with big roms at higher addresses first to optimize the placement, then the size of rom and addresses are progressively reduced.
 When no slots remain for writing, roms are simply jumped.
 If the number of roms written is equal to the cartridge capacity, the code ends.
 The code generates a big OUTPUT.GB containing the whole « filesystem » that is ready to flash to your GB SMART card.
 You can check the rom with BGB emulator to be sure that everything is OK.

 Two versions of code are proposed : one for GB SMART 16M and one for GB SMART 32M.
 I developped the software on GB SMART 32M but I assume the rules are the same for GB SMART 16M (Except for the total size).